 In addition to competing with other coal producers, we compete generally with producers of other fuels, such as natural gas.
 Natural gas pricing has declined significantly in recent years.
-The decline in the price of natural gas has caused demand for coal to decrease and adversely affect the price of our coal.
+The decline in the price of natural gas has caused demand for coal to decrease and adversely affected the price of our coal.
 Sustained periods of low natural gas prices have also contributed to utilities phasing out or closing existing coal-fired power plants and continued low prices could reduce or eliminate construction of any new coal-fired power plants.
 This trend has, and could continue to have, a material adverse effect on demand and prices for our coal.
+Moreover, the construction of new pipelines and other natural gas distribution channels may increase competition within regional markets and thereby decrease the demand for and price of our coal.